Fair Policy Targeting: Decision Making and Fairness

 \section{Decision Making and Fairness}

 We start by introducing some notation.
 For each unit, we denote with $S \in \mathcal{S}$ a sensitive or protected attribute.
 For expositional convenience, we let $\mathcal{S} = \{0,1\}$, with $S = 1$ denoting the disadvantaged group, and $X \in \mathcal{X} \subseteq \mathbb{R}^p$ individual characteristics.
 We define the post-treatment outcome with $Y \in \mathcal{Y} \subseteq \mathbb{R}$ realized only once the sensitive attribute, covariates, and the treatment assignment are realized.
 We define $Y(d)$, $d \in \{ 0,1\}$ the potential outcomes under treatment $d$.
 The observed $Y$ satisfies the Single Unit Treatment Value Assumption (SUTVA) \citep{rubin1990formal}.
-The vector of potential outcomes, covariates, sensitive attributes and treatment assignments, $(Y_i, D_i, S_i, X_i)$ are $i.i.d.$.
 Let

 be the propensity score and the probability of being assigned to the disadvantaged group.
-Finally, we assume that treatments are randomized independently of potential outcomes \citep{imbens2015causal}. \begin{ass}[Treatment Unconfoundedness] For $d \in \{0,1\}$, $Y(d) \perp D | X, S$. \end{ass}
+Here, treatments are independent of potential outcomes. \begin{ass}[Treatment Unconfoundedness] For $d \in \{0,1\}$, $Y(d) \perp D | X, S$. \end{ass}